EpsilonSolutions/netscaler-command-reference/docs/gslb/gslb-service/gslb-service.md

 <b>maxAAAUsers</b>
 Maximum number of SSL VPN users that can be logged on concurrently to the VPN virtual server that is represented by this GSLB service.
 A GSLB service whose user count reaches the maximum is not considered when a GSLB decision is made, until the count drops below the maximum.
+Minimum value: 0
 Maximum value: 65535

 <b>viewName</b>
 Name of the DNS view of the service.
 A DNS view is used in global server load balancing (GSLB) to return a predetermined IP address to a specific group of clients, which are identified by using a DNS policy.

+<b>viewIP</b>
+IP address to be used for the given view

 <b>monThreshold</b>
 Monitoring threshold value for the GSLB service.
 If the sum of the weights of the monitors that are bound to this GSLB service and are in the UP state is not equal to or greater than this threshold value, the service is marked as DOWN.
+Minimum value: 0
 Maximum value: 65535

 <b>weight</b>
 Weight to assign to the monitor-service binding.
 A larger number specifies a greater weight.
 Contributes to the monitoring threshold, which determines the state of the service.
 Minimum value: 1
 Maximum value: 100

+<b>monitorName</b>
+Name of the monitor to bind to the service.

 <b>hashId</b>
 Unique hash identifier for the GSLB service, used by hash based load balancing methods.